-When it comes to learning a new language, needless to say that speaking is often the hardest part.
-While you can learn a lot from reading and watching shows, nothing beats the full immersive experience of going to the country and speaking with natives, but that’s not always practical.
+When it comes to learning a new language, needless to say, that speaking is often the hardest part.
+While you can learn a lot from reading and watching shows, nothing beats the fully immersive experience of going to the country and speaking with natives, but that’s not always practical.
 More often than not, though, textbook learning doesn’t really prepare us for real-life situations.
 In comes Kaizen Languages, who are here to help us bridge this gap.
 (Yes, there are loads of language-learning apps already, we know.
 But this one’s different, hear us out…)

 Learning through conversations